katcipis/spyglass/README.md

 (other python sync kafka libs seemed to have these features).
 Preferred to just depend on a pre-created topic for now (but not feeling happy about it).

+### Python Packaging

+Since I'm very used to packaging things with Docker and never packaged anything using python setup.py/egg/etc I ended up packaging only with docker (again, timeout).